 All ages are represented at FFC.
 Children and young families mingle with students of high school and college age, as well as seniors.
 Sunday morning attendance is between 200 – 300 people.
 You’ll find all types of dress, from business-casual, to jeans, to suits.
 People are friendly, but as we often have many visitors, please be bold and introduce yourself.

-On Sunday morning at 10:00am we gather for Bible classes for all ages, which provide an opportunity to learn about God’s Word and our lives in informal settings.
-So come a little early for a time of fellowship, grab a coffee and join a class.
-There’s a map with information available at the Welcome Center in the foyer, so you’ll know where the classrooms are for all ages.
+On Sunday morning at 10:00 am we gather for a Worship Service for all ages, which provides an opportunity to learn about God’s Word and our lives in a required socially distanced setting.
+So come a little early for a time of fellowship and to find a seat.
+Please wear a mask while moving around the building.

-The music we sing at FFC is a blend of old and new—both choir (once a month) and worship teams.
+Normally, the music we sing at FFC is a blend of old and new—both choir (once a month) and worship teams.
 We equally enjoy the doctrinally rich hymns of centuries past and doctrinally sound music and rhythms of our day.
 A special treat occurs when the children sing for the congregation!
 But, rather than performed music which tends to spotlight the abilities of some while encouraging passivity in the rest, music at FFC emphasizes congregational singing, involving musicians of many ages and instruments--the gathered body singing praise to God with one voice.
 However, due to current COVID restrictions, our music is instrumental only, with no singing.

 Body of Service:

-Our worship service formally begins at 11:00am.
-It includes singing, prayer, a brief children’s message after which children are dismissed to junior church, an expository message, and giving of offerings and tithes.
+Our worship service formally begins at 10:00 am.
+It includes announcements, worship, prayer, an expository message, and giving of offerings and tithes.
 Be sure to read the weekly bulletin to keep current on what’s happening at FFC.

-A musical selection allowing time for quiet reflection typically follows the message, and also there are occasional weeks when we do the bulk of our singing at the end of the service.
-There's no rush to leave as people tend to linger in the foyer where coffee is available.
+A musical selection allowing time for quiet reflection typically follows the message, and once a month we observe the Lord's Supper at the end of the service.
+There's no rush to leave as people tend to linger and fellowship in the foyer and parking lot.